Download a PDF of this Research Grant Application Information

 Selection is based primarily on the scientific merit of the proposed study.
 The Research Committee may utilize the review services of non-Committee experts if necessary to ensure a competent and balanced review.
 Members of this Committee will recuse themselves from the selection process for a given year if any proposals for that year involve members of their institutions.
-Projects proposed by new investigators, highly innovative studies, and studies of high scientific merit requiring bridge funding will have priority.
+Projects proposed by new investigators, studies of high scientific merit requiring bridge funding, and highly innovative studies will have priority.
 Evaluation of the proposals by the ASRM Research Committee will include the availability of resources to conduct the proposed study and the identification of a principal investigator who can offer an appropriate environment for the pursuit of the proposed project.
 The recipient is required to attend the ASRM Annual Meeting.
 Members of the Executive Committee are not eligible to submit applications and they will recuse themselves from this review if any of the proposals for that year involve their institutions.
 In addition the ASRM Research Committee will review the progress reports and financial reports on the work sponsored by the ASRM research grants annually and upon completion of funding for the project.
 Members of the Research Committee will recuse themselves from the review of reports for any project that involves their institutions of employment.
-The applicant will be notified of the decision by June 1, 2013 and funding will commence July 1, 2013.
+The applicant will be notified of the decision by June 1, 2014 and funding will commence July 1, 2014.

 Download a PDF of this Research Grant Application Information